MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/trial-syntex.md

     5. Select **Get free trial**.
     6. To confirm the trial, follow the remaining wizard steps.

-A user must be a Microsoft 365 global administrator or billing administrator to activate a trial.
+You must be a Microsoft 365 global administrator or billing administrator to activate a trial.

 ### Who should be involved in a trial